dgaydukov/cert-aws/files/sa.md

 You can store many entities in the same table: users + profiles(one-to-one) + orders(one-to-many) + order_items (one-to-many)
 * partitionKey - USER#userId, ITEM#itemId
-* sortKet - for profile - PROFILE#profileId, for order - ORDER#orderId - it's a good practice to add prefixes to keys. + ORDER#orderId - for PK with ITEM
+* sortKey - for profile - PROFILE#profileId, for order - ORDER#orderId - it's a good practice to add prefixes to keys. + ORDER#orderId - for PK with ITEM
 So we have 2 SK with same ORDER#orderID, one - for users, another for items.
 To speed up access create GSI - inverted index and now you have partitionKey - ORDER#orderID, sortKey - USER#userID/ITEM#itemID.
 If you have several address for single user, just add them as json attribute - until you have access pattern by address (like found all users by single address)
 So you store both profiles and orders in the same table, yet they have different attributes.
-DynamoDB - fully managed, highly available out of the box(there is no such thing as multi-AZ deployment and read replica) NoSQL key-value/document database, kind of mongo, but aws proprietary solution.
-Stores data across 3 AZ.
-It's serverless, so if you have to choose between DynamoDB/RDS if you are building serverless app - dynamoDB - your best choice.
-NoSql terminology
-* Row - item
-* Cell - attribute
-* Primary key - partition key + sort key
 Partition Key (mandatory) - it's used for key-value access pattern, should be unique value.
 Sort key (optional) - range query access pattern.
 Example: customerId - partitionKey, orderDate - sortKey.
 So if you store only category in table, you have simple primary key = categoryName.